Te Pāti Māori: Electoral performance

-Parliament
+House of Representatives

 Leadership

 As of 2020, the constitution of Te Pāti Māori states that it must have two leaders, that its co-leaders must be drawn from its MPs first, and that one must be female and one male.
 These requirements have been in place since at least 2013.

 The party's first leaders were Tariana Turia and Pita Sharples.
 In December 2012, Turia announced she would resign as party co-leader before the 2014 general election.
 Te Ururoa Flavell announced his interest in a leadership role, but as the Māori Party constitution required male and female co-leaders, he could not take Turia's place.
 Shortly after this, in July 2013, Sharples resigned as co-leader, saying he would quit politics altogether come the next general election in 2014.
 He went on to say that "Our supporters deserve a unified party" which indicated that the leadership tension influenced his decision to resign as party co-leader.
 Flavell replaced him as the party's male co-leader.
 In the 2014 general election, Marama Fox became the party's first list MP, and – as the party's only female MP – under the party rules automatically became female co-leader.

 Following Rawiri Waititi's successful campaign for Waiariki at the 2020 New Zealand general election, he was confirmed as male co-leader, replacing John Tamihere, at a special general meeting of the Māori Party on 28 October.

 The party also has a president: